AriFordsham/GHCWiki/records/name-spacing.md

 See [Records](records) for the bigger picture.
-This is a proposal to solve the records name-spacing issue with simple name-spacing and simple type resolution.
+This is a proposal to solve the records name-spacing issue with name-spacing and how to expand on that to make record access more convenient.

 This approach is an attempt to port the records solution in [ Frege](http://code.google.com/p/frege/), a haskell-like language on the JVM.
 Please read Sections 3.2 (primary expressions) and 4.2.1 (Algebraic Data type Declaration - Constructors with labeled fields) of the [ Frege user manual](http://code.google.com/p/frege/downloads/detail?name=Language-411.pdf)